 And the detail is even more compelling.

 While the star of the campaign was television advertising and possibly the best way to demonstrate the vacuum’s effectiveness, it only had an ROI of 3:1 (£6.5 million sales).
 The support acts: direct mail, PR and online actually converted better and closed the deal.
 With a fold-out mailer sent to 700,000 homes, direct mail made half the sales of television with an eighth of the budget.
 ROI?
 5:1.
 So you can imagine with an increased direct mail budget how much better the sales would have performed on a hugely successful campaign.
-It’s important to note that there’s a 20% uplift in conversion when campaigns are integrated, so suck up some knowledge from Gtech’s success and build a campaign to draw your customers in.
+It’s important to note that there’s a 20% uplift in conversion when direct mail campaigns are integrated, so suck up some knowledge from Gtech’s success and build a campaign to draw your customers in.

 Using direct mail as a key part of their integrated direct marketing, they are receiving hundreds of orders a day.
 Their products range from £150 through to £1,000 in value.